uwrobotics/MarsRoverHardware/Projects/Science/Rev1/README.md

 # Science Board

 The Science board is responsible for interfacing with the motors, servos, and sensors in the rover's science data collection mechanism.
+The science module will perform on-board testing on collected soil and rock samples to determine if life is present.

 ![Science_Render](https://github.com/uwrobotics/MarsRover2020-PCB/blob/master/Projects/Science/Rev1/images/Science_Render.jpg)

 ## Block Diagram